suhail3535/JavaScript-Practice/FrontendInterview(HTML,CSS,JavaScriptREACT)/redmi.md

 <------------------------------------------->
 <--------------------------CSS Important Question ---------------->
 Q-1.
 What is CSS?
 CSS stands for Cascading Style Sheets.
-It is a style sheet language used for describing the presentation of a document written in HTML or XML.
+It is a style sheet language used for describing the presentation of a document  which is written in HTML or XML.
 <------------------------------------------->

 Q-2.
 What are the advantages of CSS?